Travelling to Fair Isle (via Shetland)

 To book your stay:

-- Make a provisional booking to stay at the Observatory
+- Make a provisional booking to stay with your host

-- Contact either Airtask (for flights between Shetland and Fair Isle) or Loganair (for flights between Orkney and Fair Isle) or the Good Shepherd ferry (for sailings between Shetland and Fair Isle) to arrange your transport onto Fair Isle.
+- Contact Airtask (for flights between Shetland and Fair Isle) or the Good Shepherd ferry (for sailings between Shetland and Fair Isle) to arrange your transport onto Fair Isle.
 Note that Airtask bookings open in early January for that year.

-- Arrange your travel to Shetland or Orkney with either Northlink ferries (sailings between Aberdeen and Shetland or Orkney and between Scrabster and Orkney) or with any of the airlines that fly to Sumburgh (Shetland) or Kirkwall (Orkney) from a variety of UK airports.
+- Arrange your travel to Shetland with either Northlink ferries (sailings between Aberdeen and Shetland) or with any of the airlines that fly to Sumburgh (Shetland) or Kirkwall (Orkney) from a variety of UK airports.

 - Confirm your booking with the Observatory